Description

 $name = $session->get('name');

-You can also pass a default value as the second parameter to the get method, which will be returned if the corresponding value is not found in the session array.
+You can also pass a default value as the second argument to the get method, which will be returned if the corresponding value is not found in the session array.
 For example:

 $session = $request->session();